Medicare plan options and costs are subject to change each year.

 - the child of a person who worked a minimum length of time at a government job and paid Medicare taxes

-Eligibility for Medicaid is based primarily on income.
-Whether or not someone qualifies depends on income level and family size.
+Eligibility for Medicaid in each state is based primarily on income.
+Whether someone qualifies depends on income level and family size as well as other factors such as disabilities.

 The Affordable Care Act has extended coverage to fill in the healthcare gaps for those with the lowest incomes, establishing a minimum income threshold constant across the country.
 To find out if you qualify for assistance in your state, visit Healthcare.gov.

-There are also special programs within the Medicaid program that extend coverage to groups in need of immediate assistance, such as pregnant women and those with pressing medical needs.
+There are also special programs within the Medicaid program that extend coverage to groups in need of immediate assistance, such as pregnant people and those with pressing medical needs.

 There are several parts of the Medicare program that offer coverage for different aspects of healthcare.

-Medicare Part B is the medical insurance portion.
-It offers coverage for outpatient hospital care, physician services, and other such services traditionally covered by health insurance plans.
+- Medicare Part B is the outpatient medical portion.
+It offers coverage for items and services including outpatient hospital care, physician appointments, preventive care, and certain medical equipment.

-Medicare Part C, or Medicare Advantage, is run by approved private insurers and includes all the benefits of Medicare parts A and B. These plans may also include other benefits for an extra cost, like dental and vision, as well as prescription drug coverage (Medicare Part D).
+- Medicare Part C, or Medicare Advantage, is run by approved private insurers and includes all the benefits of Medicare parts A and B. These plans may also include other benefits for an extra cost, like dental and vision, as well as prescription drug coverage.

-The benefits covered by Medicaid vary by the issuing state, but there are some benefits included in every program.
+The benefits covered by Medicaid vary by state, but there are some benefits included in every program.

 - lab and X-ray services